-2018 is the year in which Vienna celebrates Modernism and four of its most important artists, all of whom died in 1918.
-Numerous exhibitions and events remember the work of the painters Gustav Klimt and Egon Schiele, the architect Otto Wagner and the universal artist Koloman Moser.
+2018 was the year in which Vienna celebrated Modernism and four of its most important artists, all of whom died in 1918.
+Numerous exhibitions at art museums in Vienna and events across the city remembered the work of the painters Gustav Klimt and Egon Schiele, the architect Otto Wagner and the universal artist Koloman Moser.

 - Celebrating Modernism in Vienna with Klimt, Schiele, Wagner, and Moser

 - Modernism in the museums of Vienna and out in the streets

 - 2. Kunsthistorisches Museum / Museum of Fine Arts

 - 3. Sigmund Freud and Viennese Modernism: a city tour

 - 4. Visit of the Vienna Secession

 - 5. Go on your own Otto Wagner tour

 - 6. Visit the Upper and Lower Belvedere castle